SERVICES

 Psychological Assessment

-The goal of an assessment is to better understand an individual’s strengths and current areas of struggle.
-A psychological assessment gathers information about a child, youth, or adult through a variety of methods including interviews, standardized tests, rating scales, and observations.
-The assessment process may help to uncover a diagnosis, but more importantly, it will provide you with a pathway of understanding, a plan for intervention, and recommendations to help each child, youth, or adult succeed.
+A psychological assessment gathers information through a variety of methods including interviews, standardized testing, rating scales, and observations.
+While the assessment process may help clarify whether a diagnosis may be present, more importantly, it provides a pathway toward understanding, practical recommendations, and a plan for intervention to help each individual succeed at home, school, work, and in daily life.

 Psychological & Psycho-Educational Assessments:

-• An ADHD assessment gathers information to better understand an individual's current executive functioning profile as well their overall social, emotional, and behavioural functioning.
-It may be completed on its own or as part of a mental health or psycho-educational assessment.
-ADHD assessments involve intake interviews, interviews with the individual, questionnaires, consultations with important individuals in their lives, and a final report including results of the assessment and our recommendations.
+An ADHD assessment may be completed on its own or as part of a broader mental health or psychoeducational assessment.
+The assessment process may include intake interviews, interviews with the individual and caregivers, standardized questionnaires, behavioural observations, consultations with important individuals in their lives, and review of relevant history.
+The process results in a comprehensive report including findings, recommendations, and practical next steps to support success at home, school, work, and in daily life.

-• An Autism assessment is often completed as part of a broader psycho-educational assessment.
-However, if there are no concerns about learning or academic performance, the academic portion can be omitted.
-This type of assessment includes all components of a psycho-educational assessment, such as intake interviews, standardized testing, questionnaires, consultations with key individuals, and a comprehensive final report.
-In addition, it involves gathering a more detailed developmental history, along with autism-specific questionnaires and standardized assessments.
-The final report will include tailored recommendations to support the individual’s strengths and needs across home, school, and community settings.
+Autism assessments are often completed as part of a broader psychoeducational assessment.
+However, if there are no concerns related to learning or academic functioning, the academic portion may be omitted.
+The assessment process may include intake interviews, standardized testing, autism-specific questionnaires and assessments, behavioural observations, consultations with important individuals in the person’s life, review of developmental history, and a comprehensive final report.
+Recommendations are tailored to support the individual’s strengths and needs across home, school, work, and community settings.

 Areas For Assessment May Include: